Amazon pulls sexually explicit childrenswear from its Canadian site following complaint

 CBC News contacted the third-party seller, Khang Cò, which removed the T-shirt late Monday night.

-Amazon said on Tuesday it's now reviewing its product catalogue for any listings it may have previously missed.
+Amazon said on Tuesday it's now reviewing its product catalogue for any similar listings it may have previously missed.

 "You would not find a retailer that would be able to put [these items] in their window," Arnason said.
 "They would be shut down, police would be involved."